What battle commander, when wanting to survey the enemy with his own

 the thirty pieces of silver returned by Judas into the treasury because it was

-blood money, but when it came to protecting their religion they were willing
+blood money.
+However, when it came to protecting their religion and position they were willing

 Furthermore on a somewhat related note, to have a worthy cause or

 goal and then bank on passion, good intentions and sincerity without good